Kubernetes on AWS EKS with Amazon RDS and S3Kubernetes on AWS EKS with Amazon RDS and S3

 Launch AWS RDS for PostgreSQL

 Navigate to the RDS console to create a PostgreSQL database.
-Configure the settings, ensuring the database is accessible from your EKS cluster.
-Note the database endpoint and port after creation.
+Once your database is created, configure the settings, ensuring the database is accessible from your EKS cluster.
+Make note of the database endpoint and port after creation for later use.

 Prepare an AWS S3 Bucket

-Create a private S3 bucket (private meaning that public access is blocked).
+Create a private S3 bucket (i.e., with public access blocked).
 Keep a record of the bucket name as this is needed for the Kestra configuration.

 Install Kestra on AWS EKS